-Plan description - The Town employees who are regularly assigned hazardous duty participate in the Public Safety Personnel Retirement System (PSPRS).
+Plan description - The Town employees who are regularly assigned hazardous duty participate in the Public Safety Personnel Retirement System (PSPRS) or employees who became members on or after July 1, 2017, may participate in the Public Safety Personnel Defined Contribution Retirement Plan (PSPDCRP).
 The PSPRS administers agent and cost-sharing multiple-employer defined benefit pension plans and agent and cost-sharing multiple-employer defined benefit health insurance premium benefit (OPEB) plans.
 A nine-member board known as the Board of Trustees and the participating local boards govern the PSPRS according to the provisions of A.R.S.
 Title 38, Chapter 5, Article 4.
 Employees who were PSPRS members before July 1, 2017, participate in the agent plans, and those who became PSPRS members on or after July 1, 2017, participate in the cost-sharing plans (PSPRS Tier 3 Risk Pool).